 Stay tuned and let’s get started!

-What is HTTP Security Header?
+What is an HTTP Security Header?

 Basically, an HTTP security header is a set of commands or directives that are being exchanged between your web browser (or any web client) and a webserver to specify the security-related details of HTTP communication.
 These exchanges or sharing of information are part of the HTTP protocol.
 These commands or directives let your browser know what is allowed to show or whatnot, for your website, to ensure its security and no malware injection.